Last updated on July 12, 2026

 Rent trends in Montrose, CO

-Average rent prices in Montrose have decreased by 2% over the last month and have increased by 8% since last year.
+Average rent prices in Montrose have remained the same over the last month and have remained the same since last year.

 Rent trends